 While many young people drink plain Club-Mate during the day for pure refreshment like Coca Cola or a substitute for coffee, it is usually consumed as a mix drink in bars and night clubs.
 The most popular version is Vodka Mate with a shot of vodka, as the name implies.
 It is very common that people receive a full bottle of Club-Mate at the counter from which they first have to take a hearty gulp.
 Like this, the bar tender can top it up with vodka.
 Another beloved blend is “Turbo-Mate”, Club-Mate mixed with sparkling wine, a great refreshing beverage for daytime drinking in summer.

 When you try Berlin’s most popular party drink, make sure to give it several goes.
 It is a bit of an unusual taste that many people first have to get used to!
+And if you still don’t like it after all, Berliner Luft, a delicious peppermint liqueur may be the better choice for you.

 Nothing here yet – do you know of anything similar from other countries?
 Let us know!